metamaden/recountmethylation/README.md

 If you use this package in published research, please cite the accompanying manuscript:

-Sean K. Maden, Reid F. Thompson, Kasper D. Hansen, Abhi Nellore.
+Sean K. Maden, Reid F. Thompson, Kasper D. Hansen, Abhinav Nellore.
 Human methylome variation across Infinium 450K raw data on the Gene Expression Omnibus.
 2019 (preprint in preparation).